The Doors: Reunions

+In 2025, as part of their 60th anniversary celebrations, John Densmore and Robby Krieger, joined by archival recordings of Jim Morrison and Ray Manzarek, reunited as The Doors for a performance of "Riders On The Storm" produced for the Playing for Change foundation.
+Released on 9 January 2026, the video was a part of their "Song Around the World" series, and the finished recording included a long list of international collaborators, in the style of other productions for the series.

 After the Doors

 After Morrison died in 1971, Densmore and Krieger went to London looking for a new lead singer.
 They formed the Butts Band in 1973 there, signing with Blue Thumb Records.
-They released an album titled Butts Band the same year, then disbanded in 1975 after a second album with Phil Chen on bass.
+They released an album titled Butts Band the same year, then disbanded in 1975 after a second album.

 Manzarek made three solo albums from 1974 to 1983 and formed a band called Nite City in 1975, which released two albums in 1977–1978.
 Krieger released six solo albums from 1977 to 2010.
 In 2002, the two together formed a new version of the Doors which they called the Doors of the 21st Century.
 Due to legal battles with Densmore and the Morrison estate over use of the Doors name, they changed their name several times and ultimately toured under the name "Manzarek–Krieger" or "Ray Manzarek and Robby Krieger of the Doors".
 The group toured extensively throughout their career.
 In July 2007, Densmore announced he would not reunite with the Doors unless Eddie Vedder of Pearl Jam was the lead singer.

 On May 20, 2013, Manzarek died at a hospital in Rosenheim, Germany, at the age of 74 due to complications related to bile duct cancer.
 Krieger and Densmore came together on February 12, 2016, at a benefit concert memorial for Manzarek.
 All proceeds went to "Stand Up to Cancer".